cfsworkload/mobileTelco/README.md

 Note: If you are new to Android development, you may need to go into your device settings and enable USB debugging for your computer to recognize the device.
 Also, when using Android Studio, if you use the emulator instead of an Android device, no other Virtual Machines can be running, including the Docker daemon.

+Once you have the app running on your device, you can see the different possibilities the app has for managing data plans and using geospatial data to provide user-specific services.
+You can customize the TelcoUserAdapterResource.java file for your specific app requirements to handle user data changes.
+The adapter would then need to be recreated and pushed to the MobileFirst runtime environment.